perrutquist/timer_app/README.md

 Need a quick set-up or some inspiration?
 You can ask a Large Language Model (LLM) such as ChatGPT to produce a formatted timer list that you can paste straight into the app.

-Interactive sample prompt with one-click copy: [llm_prompt.html](llm_prompt.html).

-Open the link above, press “⧉ Copy prompt”, paste it into your favourite LLM, then copy the model’s reply into the textarea here, hit ▶️, and you’re ready to sweat!
+Copy [this example prompt](https://perrutquist.github.io/timer_app/llm_prompt.html), and modify it to your liking, paste it into your favorite LLM, then copy the model’s reply into the textarea in the app.

 ---